 Welcome to Class Four

-The routines of reading every day, learning spellings and multiplication tables etc. can be great fun and very rewarding for all concerned.
-Best results are achieved when homework in not done at the last minute but has a fixed time in a child's established home routine.
+The routines of reading every day, learning spellings and multiplication tables etc. can be great fun and very reading for all concerned.
+Best results are achieved when homework is not done at the last minute but has a fixed time in a child's established routine.
 Short, sharp periods of activity are preferable to prolonged periods of study where concentration can be lost.

 Effective learning and consolidation of learning cannot happen in an environment with lots of distractions (e.g. television etc.) Please give some thought to where your child works at home.

 During this term, we will embark upon an adventure to the land of the Pharoah's learning about all aspects of life during the Ancient Egyptian civilisation.
 During our history lessons we will learn about every day life in Ancient Egypt, learn about the importance of the River Nile, explore ancient tombs and immerse ourselves in Egyptian culture through a variety of art projects.

 In English, we will head back in time to London 1922 when Howard Carter discovered the tomb of King Tutankhamun.
 We will follow a girl named Lil, who embarks upon an incredible journey to return a package to Ancient Egypt in Emma Carrolls's novel 'Secrets of a Sun King.'

 In Maths, our main focus will be to develop our understanding of the value of numbers and what happens to them when we multiply, divide, add or subtract a number.
 We will be revising our times tables daily and linking our Maths knowledge to our Egyptian topic to build our own pyramids, as the Ancient Egyptians were very good mathematicians.

 In Science, we will be learning about electricity and we will carry out investigations and construct a variety of electrical circuits.